This saucy black bean bowl with rice has a wonderful harmony of spicy, cool, sweet, and salty.

 Yet, they work together in such a way that you feel comforted from the inside out whenever you tuck into a bowl.

-With a touch of sweetness and caramelized edges, they take a classic lunch, and make it something worth celebrating.
+And then you add guacamole and sweet fried plantains.
+With a touch of sweetness and caramelized edges, fried plantains take a classic lunch, and make it something worth celebrating.

 Top this saucy black bean bowl with jalapeño slices, cilantro, a squeeze of lime juice, and/or a handful of tortilla chips for dipping.